Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Model Formulation

-All \gls{fbmc} steps can be modeled through \eqref{eqs:general_economic_dispspatch} in combination with either \eqref{eq:nrel-F_zonal}, \eqref{eq:nrel-F_nodal} or \eqref{eq:nrel-F_ntc} as summarized in the \gls{fbmc} column of Table~\ref{tab:nrel-model_composition}.
-Notably, the basecase is a nodal market clearing, following the intuition that the basecase should resemble D-0 as well as possible.
-The day-ahead market is cleared zonally with flow-based parameters $\PTDF^z_t$ and $\RAM$ derived from the basecase results as per \eqref{eq:nrel-fb_parameters}.
-D-0 congestion management again relies on a nodal network representation \eqref{eq:nrel-F_nodal} and requires additional constraints that impose cost for deviating from the market clearing results:
+Notably, the basecase is a nodal market clearing, following the intuition that the basecase should resemble $D$--0 as well as possible.
+The day-ahead market is cleared zonally with flow-based parameters $\zPTDF_t$ and $\RAM$ derived from the basecase results as per \eqref{eq:nrel-fb_parameters}. $D$--0 congestion management, again, relies on nodal network representation \eqref{eq:nrel-F_nodal} and requires additional constraints that impose cost for deviating from the market clearing results:

-where $g_t^{da}$ and $c_t^{da}$ are the decisions on $G_t$ and $C_t$ from the previous market clearing stage.
-Note that we do not explicitly model an intraday market stage and, for now, assume that load and \gls{res} injections do not change between the market stage and the real-time point of dispatch.
+where $\bm{g}_t^{da}$ and $\bm{c}_t^{da}$ are the decisions on $\bm{G}_t$ and $\bm{C}_t$ from the previous market clearing stage.
+Vector $\bm{r}_t^{da}$ collects the day-ahead estimate of RES injections.
+Note that we do not model an intraday market stage.
+Thus, all required re-dispatch actions are driven by the need to harmonize the zonal market outcomes with the actual grid situation in a nodal resolution.

+\begin{remark} We highlight that we model the D-2 stage as an economic dispatch with nodal resolution.
+We consider this the ``best estimate of the state of the system'' as required by the FBMC documentation \cite{50hertz_documentation_2020}.
+Further, this approach is most likely to resemble the actual TSO decision making process, which can rely on comprehensive historic data sets on the grid state.
+Similar studies \cite{schonheit_minimum_2021} choose a basecase computation that internalizes \gls{fbmc} parameters in advance, e.g., by enforcing a given \gls{minram} requirement, force a zero balance state \cite{wyrwoll_determination_2019} or utilize zonal market clearing that does not consider network constraints \cite{matthes_impact_2019, finck_impact_2018}.
+This approach may bias the final \gls{fbmc} result, as shown in \cite{byers_modeling_2020}. \end{remark}

+\begin{remark} Note that Eq.~\eqref{eq:redisp_curtlimit} ensures that the RES injection limit defined at the DA stage is maintained in real time.
+While limit may be relaxed in real time at the discretion of the \glspl{tso} or by other (e.g., intraday) market stages, constraint \eqref{eq:redisp_curtlimit} ensures that the focus of the \gls{fbmc} re-dispatch stage is to adapt the day-ahead market outcome to the real-time grid situation with minimal re-dispatch, and not to find a new economically optimal market result. \end{remark}